codeforpdx/PASS/docs/CONTRIBUTING.md

     - [Unit Testing](#unit-testing)
     - [Code Styling/Linting](#code-stylinglinting)

-  The development process is still being written in collaboration with active devs
 ## 1. Project summary

 PASS is a decentralized application aiming to enable home insecure individuals to electronically securely store their documents.
 Verified organizations seeking documentation from individuals will utilize PASS to request and review documents from individuals, as well as share documents with individuals.
 Individuals will need to grant permission to organizations before they can access documents allowing them to always remain in control of their data.